 - Xopenex inhalant solution with a nebulizer.

+An AeroChamber with mask may be prescribed to use with an albuterol metered dose inhaler.
 This type of spacer is for the child who is too young to always be able to breathe in through his/her mouth at the right time.
 Usually this is someone 6 years of age or under or who is unable to use a mouthpiece for another reason.
-How to use a Metered-Dose Inhaler with an AeroChamber® with Mask:
+Here is how to use a Metered-Dose Inhaler with an AeroChamber® with Mask:

 - Remove the plastic protective cap from the MDI.